-Did you know Wilderness at the Smokies is under three hours’ drive and has three waterparks?
+Did you know Wilderness at the Smokies has three waterparks plus a hotel?
 Sign us up!
 Kristina took her family to Wilderness at the Smokies in Sevierville, TN to experience this family-friendly resort and tells us all about it and why it’s such a perfect place for a family trip.
 Thanks to the Wilderness at the Smokies for providing us with media tickets.

 If you are looking for a weekend trip, a few days for a family vacation, or a special getaway with a birthday kid or special occasion, the Wilderness at the Smokies resort is an excellent option.
 Why?
 Because you don’t even need to leave the property for entertainment and dining.
 Park the car and have a blast.
-And it’s all under three hours driving distance from the Upstate.
+And it’s all under three hours driving distance from Upstate, SC.
+We have all the details in our Wilderness at the Smokies review!

 We had the option to take advantage of early check-in so we could spend as much time as possible checking out the property, which got us in our room by Noon.
 If you have this option, we would recommend it, especially since it got more crowded as the afternoon wore on.
 We never had to wait long for any ride but it was nice to run through quickly everything we wanted to do.